elastic/search-ui/README.md

 Search UI can connect to **any** web based Search API.
 Read [the advanced README](./ADVANCED.md#build-your-own-connector) for more information.

-### 2. SearchProvider
+### 3. SearchProvider

+`SearchProvider` is the top level component in your Search UI implementation.
-The `SearchProvider` object will tie all of your Components together so that they work as a cohesive application.
+It is where you configure your search experience, and it ties all of your components together so that they work as a cohesive application.

-It acts as a state manager, exposing "State" and "Actions" which components use to render and handle user input.
-These "State" and "Actions" are abstracted away when you are using components so you don't have to worry about them, but they are also available directly for those cases where you need more flexiblity, or decide to go "headless".

-`SearchProvider` is lightweight:
+`SearchProvider` can be used with components:

 ```jsx
 <SearchProvider